nightwolfz/inferno-starter/README.md

 The `fetchData` method is smart, it will be executed either on the server or on the browser depending on how you access the website.

-It also gets all your stores and url params as arguments as a convenience.
+It also passes all your stores and url params as arguments as a convenience.

 ## Usefull links